StartupsPoleEmploi/jepostule/README.md

     ./manage.py consumetopics all

 Error handling in asynchronous tasks is **critical**: application emails must be guaranteed to be sent with minimal delay.
 Whenever a task failure occurs, an error log is produced and the failed task is stored in SQL.
-Those failed tasks can be viewed in the django admin interface: [http://127.0.0.1:8000/admin](http://127.0.0.1:8000/admin).
+Those failed tasks can be viewed in the [Django admin](#django-admin) interface: [http://127.0.0.1:8000/admin](http://127.0.0.1:8000/admin).
 Note that you will have to [create an admin user](#admin-user-creation) to access this interface.

 ### Re-processing delayed tasks